rupok/greenmetrics/README.md

 ### Can I customize how the metrics are displayed?
 Yes, the Display Settings page offers extensive customization options for the badge and popover, including colors, fonts, metrics selection, and hover effects.

+### How do the email reports work?
+Email reports can be scheduled to send daily, weekly, or monthly summaries of your website's environmental metrics.
+You can customize the recipients, content, and appearance of these reports through the Email Reporting settings page.

+### What information is included in email reports?
+Email reports include key metrics such as carbon footprint, energy consumption, and data transfer, along with visual charts showing trends over the selected time period.
+You can customize which metrics to include and how they're displayed.

+### How does the data management system work?
+The data management system automatically aggregates detailed metrics into daily summaries and prunes old data to maintain optimal database performance.
+You can configure the aggregation and pruning schedules, or run these operations manually when needed.

+### Will data aggregation affect the accuracy of my metrics?
+No, data aggregation preserves the accuracy of your metrics while reducing database size.
+The system maintains daily summaries that provide the same insights as detailed data for historical analysis.

 ## Development

 ### Requirements